LucasWolfgang/QAS-Editor/README.md

 </div><br/>

 ## Description
-Question and Answer Sheet Editor is both a python API and a UI utility to automate/help with tasks related to the creation, deletion, update, organization and convertion of question databases.
+Question and Answer Sheet Editor is a desktop-focused python API and a UI utility to automate/help with tasks related to the creation, deletion, update, organization and convertion of question databases.

 The structure of the class is based on the Moodle XML.
 The initial source code was forked from [moodle-questions](https://github.com/gethvi/moodle-questions) and has some inspiration from [moodlexport](https://github.com/Guillaume-Garrigos/moodlexport) and [markdown2moodle](https://github.com/brunomnsilva/markdown2moodle)